SRB measures for Anosov actions: A Bowen type formula for the SRB measure and Guillemin trace formula

 This means that for each $\lambda_0 \in \C^\kappa$, there exist only a finite number of $\zeta$'s in $\Res(X)$ such that $|\hat{\psi}(\lambda_0-\zeta)-1| < 1/2$, and for $\lambda$ close enough to $\lambda_0$,

 \end{theorem}

 As far as we know, this is the first appearance of a multi-parameter zeta function for actions with a global meromorphic extension.
-The reader accustomed to the rank 1 case may find the formula a bit surprising and wonder if it is possible to replace the term $F:=\sum \psi^{(k)}/k$ by a simpler weight function.
+The reader accustomed to the rank 1 case may find the formula a bit surprising and wonder if it is possible to replace the term $F:=\sum \psi^{*k}/k$ by a simpler weight function.
+Let us first observe that formally, in the rank 1 case, to obtain $F=\mathbf{1}_{\R^+}$, we need to take formally $\hat\psi= 1- e^{-1/s}$, that is $\psi= J_1(2\sqrt{t})/\sqrt{t}$.
+This is certainly smooth enough for our arguments, but the support assumption is not verified.
 Let us explain briefly why this is not an easy question.
 The natural extension of the rank 1 case would be to replace it by

 having taken a basis comprised of elements of $\W$ and $\la=(\la_1,\dots,\la_\kappa)$ in this basis.
-Then $\partial_\lambda \log d$ would be the flat trace of the product resolvent $\prod (X_j + \lambda_j)^{-1}$.
 However, there seems to be no hope that this can define a globally meromorphic function.
 Indeed, let us consider the singular set of such a function.
 Each resonance $\zeta$ would contribute by

 For the resulting product to be meromorphic, the singular set has to be (at least) locally closed.
 It is given by